VictorHOliveira/VictorTeste/README.md

 # INTRODUCTION #
 This project is a test for a interview.

+# HOW TO RUN THIS PROJECT #
+1. Install Python, Robotfrmework and SeleniumLibrary;
+2. Open the project in a VSCode or another IDE of your preference;
+3. In a terminal run the command "python run_tests.py";
+4. And wait the tests run and the final report.

 # ABOUT ME #
 I'm Victor Oliveira, 35y, I'm from Brazil, but for now I live with my family in Portugal.
 I'm QA almost 10 years, which the inicial 4 years I worked wich manual testing at HSBC, before this I wokrking at SASCAR with manual andautomation system and hardware testing, with equipament of tracking of truck and load, only projects where I use C# and a little of JAVA.